 - 1/2 tablespoon Dijon Mustard

-- Heat Cast Iron/Pan over medium heat with Oil/Duck Fat
+- Heat Cast Iron/Pan over medium-low heat with Oil/Duck Fat

 - Carefully place patties in heated pan and cover, flipping after four minutes

-- Continue cooking for another four minutes, flip, cover and reduce heat to medium-low.
+- Continue cooking for another four minutes, flip, cover (reduce heat if necessary)

-- Allow the burgers to cook for another 10 minutes, covered, flipping every 5 minutes, or until cooked to your liking.
+- Allow the burgers to cook for another 10 minutes, covered, flipping after 5 minutes, or until cooked to your liking